Become a PMF

 - Submitted documents are saved to a secure server.
 Please do not redact data.
 Uploading Adobe (.pdf) files is preferred.

 As part of a complete application, all applicants must submit a transcript (and/or alternative) covering their advanced degree.
 The submission must reflect the advanced degree used to qualify for the program.
-It is not necessary to submit a transcript for your undergraduate degree; however, you may submit such as an "Other" document when submitting your application documents and will have no impact on your application or on-line assessment.
-Submitting an undergraduate transcript is optional.
-If selected as a Finalist, agency users will have access to view any and all submitted documents (including any undergraduate transcript).
-Agency users can search by undergraduate degree and its associated academic institution.
+Applicants may also submit an undergraduate degree transcript; although this is optional, it would be in the best interest of the applicant to submit for those selected as Finalists.
+Many Federal agencies will review your undergraduate degree transcript to determine experience and qualifications.
+Whether or not you submit an undergraduate degree transcript, it will have no impact on your application or on-line assessment.
+If selected as a Finalist, agency users will have access to view any and all submitted documents (except for any documents associated to reasonable accommodations).

 Any submission must be legible, in English, and not contain any scripts/macros or photos.
 A certified copy of a diploma is not acceptable.
 Any submission covering your advanced degree transcript (and/or alternative) must contain the following: